mxmlnkn/ratarmount/README.md

  - **Mount Compressed Files:** You may also mount files with one of the supported compression schemes.
 Even if these files do not contain a TAR, you can leverage ratarmount's true seeking capabilities when opening the mounted uncompressed view of such a file.
  - **Read-Only Bind Mounting:** Folders may be mounted read-only to other folders for usecases like merging a backup TAR with newer versions of those files residing in a normal folder.
  - **Union Mounting:** Multiple TARs, compressed files, and bind mounted folders can be mounted under the same mountpoint.
+ - **Write Overlay:** A folder can be specified as write overlay.
+All changes below the mountpoint will be redirected to this folder and deletions are tracked so that all changes can be applied back to the archive.

 *Compressions supported for random access:*